 Notification by AEMO

-Provided that the requirements of clause 11.1 have been complied with in relation to a transfer error correction request, AEMO must, by midnight on the next business day after the day on which the transfer error correction request was delivered to it, deliver a notification of the transfer error correction request to:
+Provided that the requirements of clause 11.1 have been complied with in relation to a transfer error correction request, AEMO must, by midnight on the next business day after the day on which the transfer error correction request was delivered to it, deliver a notification of the transfer error correction request (transfer error correction request notification) to:

-the User who delivered the transfer request;
+the User who delivered the transfer error correction request;

-the affected FRO in relation to the transfer error correction request; and
+the affected FRO; and

 the Network Operator in whose network the delivery point is located.

+If AEMO considers that the requirements of clause 11.1 have not been complied with, AEMO must notify the User who delivered the transfer request of the non-compliance and cease processing the transfer error correction request.

 Information Required

-A notification of a transfer error correction request by AEMO under clause 11.2.1 must include the following information:
+A transfer error correction request notification by AEMO under clause 11.2.1 must include the following information:

 the MIRN for the delivery point to which the transfer error correction request relates;